NAVERON/SpecializedExercises/app/src/main/java/com/eron/designpattern/doc/BEHAVIOR_PATTERN.md

 }
 ```

-## MVC模式
+## MVCPattern

 > MVC Pattern stands for Model-View-Controller Pattern.
 > From the name we can see that the MVC pattern involves three parts:
 >    **Model** - Model represents an object carrying data.
 It can also have logic to update controller if its data changes.
 >    **View** - View represents the visualization of the data that model contains.
 Usually it has the UI logic.
 >    **Controller** - Controller references both Model and view.
 It controls the data flow into model object and updates the view whenever data changes.
 It keeps View and Model separate.

 ```Java
 class Employee {//from  w  w w. j  av  a  2 s. co m